-There are other benefits to pressing seams open, as well, which are covered in the following Craftsy article.
+There are other benefits to pressing seams open, as well, which are covered in the following article originally provided by Craftsy.

 If you prefer nesting seams that are pressed to the side, another way to reduce bulk is to “pop” the seams in the center where several come together.